GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Arbutin reduces melanin's excessive production in dark spots by inhibiting tyrosinase, an enzyme involved in melanin production.
 It has been found that Arbutin inhibits tyrosinase activity, reducing the overproduction of melanin while keeping the melanocytes unharmed.

-MDacne’s advanced dark spot remover contains Arbutin, retinoids, bearberry, vitamin E, AHAs (Alpha/Beta hydroxy acids), Indian Gooseberry (Vitamin C).
+MDacne's advanced dark spot remover contains Arbutin, retinoids, bearberry, vitamin E, AHAs (Alpha/Beta hydroxy acids), and Indian Gooseberry (Vitamin C).

 Can Arbutin be used on every skin type?